sebastian-luna-valero/im/doc/source/REST.rst

 |             | | in the ``cloudId`` provider.        | | in the ``cloudId`` provider.              |
 +-------------+---------------------------------------+---------------------------------------------+

+If infrastructure name is set as ``infId`` in any of the REST calls, a 308 respose will be returned with the URL using the corresponding infrastructure ID.

 The error message returned by the service will depend on the ``Accept`` header of the request:

 * text/plain: (default option).